JamesSkemp/words/content/post/migration-from-collabnet-subversion-to-visualsvn-server.md

 +++
-title = "Migration from CollabNet Subversion to VisualSVN Server" summary = "Basic steps to migrate from CollabNet Subversion to VisualSVN Server." draft = false comments = true date = "2011-11-18T19:30:00-06:00"
+title = "Migration from CollabNet Subversion to VisualSVN Server" description = "Basic steps to migrate from CollabNet Subversion to VisualSVN Server." draft = false comments = true date = "2011-11-18T19:30:00-06:00"